-Once you’ve had a conversation, you’ll need to fill out this quick online request form before 1 July 2023.
+Once you’ve had a conversation, you’ll need to fill out this quick online request form.

 The Culture and Inclusion team will review your application within two weeks and give you the cost code to charge to.

-As this is a pilot, we’ll also need you to complete a one-month and a three-month pulse survey on how the grant has boosted your research.
+A condition of the award is that you must complete a one-month and a three-month pulse survey on how the grant has boosted your research.
 This will help us determine the effectiveness of the scheme and whether we will continue the funding on an ongoing basis.

 Getting your funding approved within your department